whoisbhanu/payment-gateway-challenge/README.md

 - Error handling middleware to keep centralised exception handling and controllers clean
 - Service tests that demonstrate full service use cases tested.
 Report attached at root by name `FeaturesReport.html`
 ## Known limitations
-- Used `int` for month for easier validation but due to this can't really provide input as 01
+- Used `int` for month for easier validation but due to this can't really provide input as `01` but as `1`
 ## Useful next steps
 - Polly for retries
 - Handling other error scenarios for dependency
-- Endpoint to return last 10 transactions for ease of use
+- Endpoint to return last X transactions for ease of use
 - User friendly payment id

 ## Service test report